-- Children staying in their classroom. - One child going to toilet at one time. - Messages to office via mobile phones. - Staff to distance themselves for each other. - One-way system around the school- safety concerns - Agree instructions with children concerning going and returning to toilet. - When moving class around the school encourage 2 metres between children one adult at back insisting the distance is maintained - regular practise this in the first few days - Staff room to only be used by individuals.
+- Children staying in their classroom. - One child going to toilet at one time. - Messages to office via mobile phones. - Staff to distance themselves for each other. - One-way system around the school- safety concerns - Agree instructions with children concerning going and returning to toilet. - When moving class around the school encourage 2 metres between children one adult at back insisting the distance is maintained - regular practise this in the first few days - The use of staff rooms is staggered to limit occupancy.
 Staff to follow safety measures. - ICT suite will be used for staff lunchtime as it is big with good ventilating.
 Staff to be socially distanced. - Staff to have kettles in classroom in a safe area.
-Staff to be aware of hot water in classroom and take caution.
+Staff to be aware of hot water in classroom and take caution. - The use of shared space such as halls is limited and there is cleaning between use by different group.

-Remaining level of risk

-Consider level of risk following use of control measures
+Remaining level of risk Consider level of risk following use of control measures HIGH MEDIUM LOW NEGLIGIBLE